Birth to 3 Program: Program Eligibility

-The Wisconsin Birth to 3 Program serves families with children under the age of 3 who have delays or disabilities.
-An evaluation by your local county Birth to 3 Program will determine if the child is eligible for the program.
+The Birth to 3 Program is a statewide program that serves families with children under the age of 3 who have developmental delays or disabilities.
+An evaluation by your local county Birth to 3 Program will help find if your child is eligible for the program.

 Who do I contact?